ElenaCirstianaGheorghe/2048game/README.md

-# 2048game
+# The Game 2048
-This is my console version of the 2048 game written using Python.
+This is my console version of the game 2048 written using Python.